-IGETC Area 3A CSUGE Area C1 Recommended: Eligibility met to enroll in transfer-level English composition course
+IGETC Area 3A CSUGE Area C1 Recommended: Eligibility met to enroll in transfer-level English composition course composition course Lecture: 3 hours

 This course focuses on the relationship of theatre to various cultures throughout history, and on the contributions of significant individual artists.
 This course introduces students to elements of the production process including playwriting, acting, directing, design, and criticism.
 Students will also survey different periods, styles and genres of theatre through play reading, discussion, films and viewing and critiquing live theatre, including required attendance of theatre productions.